 How many families with a relative living with Dementia know that they could possibly have all their care paid for in full, free of charge by the NHS?
 We doubt there are many.
+The number of assessments for NHS Continuing Care Funding is particularly low.

 According to the Alzheimer’s Society website, “There are over 850,000 people in the UK living with dementia, and the likelihood of developing dementia increases significantly with age.
 When a person develops dementia before the age of 65, this is known as ‘young-onset dementia’.
 Over 42,000 people in the UK are living with young-onset dementia (and are often referred to as ‘younger people with dementia’)”.